 While there are many laws and regulations that govern the running of a legitimate sweepstakes, the one rule all consumers should remember is that for any legitimate sweepstakes, no purchase or fee is ever necessary to enter, claim a prize, or win.

 In addition to the many state laws that govern sweepstakes promotions, the Federal Deceptive Mail Prevention and Enforcement Act grants powers to the U.S. Postal Service to protect consumers against those who may use deceptive mailings and misuse sweepstakes promotions.
-The law applies to sweepstakes sent through the U.S. Postal Service, and not to sweepstakes conducted via the Internet or telephone, unless mail is involved in some way.
-The law strictly prohibits false representations in promotions that represent:
+The law applies to sweepstakes sent through the U.S. Postal Service and strictly prohibits false representations in promotions that represent:

 - That the recipient is a winner, unless that person has actually won a prize.

 - That the recipient must order to enter.

 - That an entry must be sent in with payment for a previous purchase.